gofiber/docs/guide/templates.md

 ```

 The `Render` method is linked to the [**ctx.Render\(\)**](templates.md) function that accepts a template name and binding data.
 It will use global layout if layout is not being defined in `Render` function.
-If the App option PassLocalsToViews is enabled.
-All locals set using ctx.Locals(key, value) Will passed to the template.
+If the Fiber config option `PassLocalsToViews` is enabled, then all locals set using `ctx.Locals(key, value)` will be passed to the template.

 ```go
 app.Get("/", func(c *fiber.Ctx) error {